 to pray.
 He became hungry and wanted something to

-animals, as well as reptiles of the earth and birds of the air.
-Then a voice
+as well as reptiles of the earth and birds of the air.
+Then a voice told him,

-Lord!"
-Peter replied.
-"I have never eaten anything impure or
+replied.
+"I have never eaten anything impure or unclean."
+The voice

-times, and immediately the sheet was taken back to heaven.
-While Peter was
+immediately the sheet was taken back to heaven.
+While Peter was wondering about

-wondering about the meaning of the vision, the men sent by Cornelius found out
+the meaning of the vision, the men sent by Cornelius found out where Simon's

-where Simon's house was and stopped at the gate.
-They called out, asking if
+house was and stopped at the gate.
+They called out, asking if Simon who was

-Simon who was known as Peter was staying there.
-While Peter was still thinking
+known as Peter was staying there.
+While Peter was still thinking about the

-about the vision, the Spirit said to him, "Simon, three
+vision, the Spirit said to him, "Simon, three men

-men are looking for you.
+are looking for you.
 So get up and go downstairs.
-Do not hesitate to go
+Do not hesitate to go with

 "I'm the one you're looking for.
 Why have you come?"
 The men replied,